unstoppableayush/Backend/05. Setting Up Professional Backend Project/Readme.md

 - The aggregation pipeline consists of one or more stages that process documents:
 - Each stage perfroms an operation on input documents
 - The documents that are output from a stage passed to the next stage.
 - can return groups of documents.
-For ex - return the total, average,
+For ex - return the total, average, e.t.c
+- written `getUserChannelProfile` contoller.
+- written aggregation pipelines for getuserchannelprofile